MarcoSartorii/MazeGeneratorPy/README.md

 to check out what my code does download python and execute it.
 Bye, your friendly neighbourhood programmer.

-PS("Neighbourhood" 'cause I used neighbours in my code LOL XD I'm so funny [pls laugh!] )
+P.S.("Neighbourhood" 'cause I used neighbours in my code LOL XD I'm so funny [pls laugh!] )

+P.P.S.
+I got a little help from @danieleborgo